 Metal Cutting Tools

-Very commonly used tools.
-They are specifically used to cut metal.
+Specifically used to cut metal, these are very commonly used tools.
 They are needed to make openings in the chilling container hence sufficiently required for any modification task.

 Just like the welding tools, these metal cutting tools also have types.
-While they all cut into something, they offer cutting services at different areas.
+While they all cut into something, they offer cutting services in different areas.
 They include: